Rookout/deployment-examples/java-jboss/README.md

 ```

 This will add the rookout sdk as a java agent, and will fix any logmanager loading issues.
+Notice that the versions of the jars will defer on various JBoss installations

 3. Modify standalone.xml file:
 ```bash